Forms for Business Establishment in the Mainland

 Representative Office (RO)

-RO can engage in non-profit generating activities that are related to the business of its foreign parent enterprise and business-related liaison activities.
+RO can engage in non-profit generating activities that are related to the business of its foreign parent enterprise and business-related market research, exhibition, promotional activities, liaison activities.
 ROs cannot operate business directly and they do not have legal person status.

 To set up a RO in Guangdong, application could be made to the market regulation authority.
 A Business Registration Certificate and a Representative Certificate will be issued after the application has been approved.
 The RO should then proceed with registration procedure.

-One of the preferential treatments under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) states that Hong Kong permanent residents with Chinese nationality may, in line with relevant laws, regulations or administrative rules of the Mainland, establish sole proprietorship in any provinces, municipalities, or autonomous regions in the Mainland without being subject to foreign investment approval process.
+One of the preferential treatments under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) states that Hong Kong permanent residents with Chinese nationality may, in line with relevant laws, regulations or administrative rules of the Mainland, establish individually owned stores in all provinces, municipalities, or autonomous regions in the Mainland without being subject to approval procedures applicable to foreign investments, excluding franchising operation, and their identity authentication requirements are waived.
 There is no limit on the number of employees, or the size of its business space.
 The permissible business scope of sole proprietorship of Hong Kong residents covers retail, restaurants, computer services, advertising, clinic, economic and trade consulting, and management consulting services, etc.

 For more information, please refer to the website of the Guangdong Administration for Market Regulation (Chinese version only):http://amr.gd.gov.cn/